shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - Love, Injustice, Freedom, Honor, Liberty, Vengin, Survival, Fear, Guilt

+.

+Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjective opinion) [Lyotard (postmodern condition book)]

+#  Story
+**Story  tells who and what** -  Series of events recorded in their chronological order,  sequence of events.
+Story includes all of the events described that make up a narrative.
+What is the topic, what are the issue.
+Story is more than one idea.

+  - Unique story or have a twist or something to say.

+#  Plot
+**Plot tells how** With story in mind, you can decide how to plot it.
+Series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance, and create tension.

+**Umbrella plot**  we will do x because core plot of genre

+Action

 # Narration
-**Narrative tells why**
-  - Interpretation of the events within the story. point of view of the story.

- gameplay, dialog, notes, setting, graphics
+**Narrative tells why** Interpretation of the events within the story. point of view of the story.
+Gameplay, dialog, notes, setting, graphics

 **Explicit** - cutscenes text written
 **Implicit** - player must figure out itself
-**Emergent** -
+**Emergent** -  Emerge from system
 **Environmental narration** -

-### Point of view
+- Point of view
   - **1st** -  I / Me / My - Character is telling the story. connection, access to thoughts. share emotions, strong characterization but: restricted to one character, difficult .filter words to show perspective of character
   - **2nd** -  You / Your - Narrator speak to the reader.
   - **3rd** -  She / He Her / His - External narrator is telling the story.

 ### Narrator